Absence Letters from the Dean of Students

 Dean's Letters

-If you're dealing with an unexpected, extenuating circumstance that will keep you out of class or affect your class performance for more than a day or two, you can email the Dean of Students to request that a Dean's Letter be sent to your faculty.
+If you're dealing with an unexpected, extenuating circumstance that will keep you out of class or affect your class performance for more than two days, you can email the Dean of Students (or Lisa Enright, Assistant Dean of Student Success, for students at CPS Manchester) to request that a Dean's Letter be sent to your faculty.
 In the email, include a brief description of the situation and provide some documentation (e.g., medical documentation).
 The Dean's Letter explains that you are experiencing compelling, non-academic circumstances beyond your control which might affect your academics.
 We ask that you reach out to your faculty to discuss how to stay on top of the work that you will need to miss.

 When the letter is sent to your faculty, you will also receive a copy in your UNH email.
 An example of the letter can be found here.